buildwithsubhash/buildwithsubhash/README.md

 ### 🚀 Tour Wallet

-A smart group expense management application for trips with shared wallets, settlements, and payment tracking.
+A smart expense-sharing application for group trips with settlements, history, and wallet management.

+---

 ### ☕ Java Notes

-Comprehensive Java notes designed for Bihar Engineering University students.
+Comprehensive Java notes based on the BEU syllabus with examples and interview questions.

+---

 ### 📘 DSA Book

-Complete Data Structures & Algorithms notes with BEU syllabus coverage.
+A complete Data Structures & Algorithms guide designed for engineering students.

+---

 ### 🌐 Portfolio Website

-Modern responsive portfolio showcasing projects and skills.
+A modern responsive developer portfolio showcasing projects and skills.

 ---